 - Live the moment: From the moment your children wake up till you put them to bed, how often do you live your moments?
 Don’t rush your daily schedule as if it’s a ‘to-do’ thing.
 Be present, enjoy, and live the moment.
 There can’t be anything more fulfilling than that.

-- Brush their hair: Yes, small gestures such as brushing your kid’s hair, help in nurturing the bond.
+- Nurture the bond: Yes, small gestures such as brushing your kid’s hair, help in nurturing the bond.
 Usually, teens or preteens don’t like it when you try to do so, but if you can do this with younger children.
 They might not get annoyed and may even be okay with it.

 - Put away your gadgets: When you are interacting with your children, ensure that your mobile phone is switched off or on silent mode, the television is turned off, and other gadgets away from sight.
 This little gesture shows that you value them more than others and can help strengthen the bond.